 Insurance is crucial for businesses, offering a safety net against potential financial losses due to unforeseen events.
 For public housing agencies (PHAs), insurance isn't just about protecting assets and property—it's a requirement tied to funding from the U.S. Department of Housing and Urban Development (HUD).

-The foundation of public housing insurance requirements
+Annual Contributions Contract: The pillar of public housing insurance requirements

-"Under the ACC, HUD agrees to make payments to the PHA, over a specified term, for housing assistance payments to owners and for the PHA administrative fee," the regulation states.
+"Under the ACC, HUD agrees to make payments to the PHA, over a specified term, for housing assistance payments to owners and for the PHA administrative fee," the federal regulation states.
 "The ACC specifies the maximum payment over the ACC term.
-The PHA agrees to administer the program in accordance with HUD regulations and requirements.”
+The PHA agrees to administer the program in accordance with HUD regulations and requirements.

 - Workers' compensation and employers' liability

 - Theft, disappearance, and destruction (mandatory only if the amount of cash and checks on hand at any one time exceeds the amount prescribed by HUD, which is currently $5,000).

 - Employee dishonesty (also known as fidelity bond coverage)

 - Boiler and machinery (mandatory only if steam boilers are installed)